Technology Change Lab

 Current Opportunities

-I am always happy to hear from motivated potential students who are considering a Ph.D. through the Engineering Management & Systems Engineering Department at GWU.
+While I am not currently seeking new Ph.D. students, I am always happy to hear from motivated potential students who are considering a Ph.D. through the Engineering Management & Systems Engineering Department at GWU.
 If you are interested in working with me as your advisor, please send me an email with the following attachments:

 • Your CV.